 Important things to consider:

-- More medical students graduating while residency spots are limited
+- More medical students are graduating today, and residency spots are limited.

 Residency Application Timing

 - Apply early to residency.